wakkihaya/neurotechjp/src/md/en/blog/bci-award-2021.md

 &nbsp;

-## 2nd place: A direct-speech BCI for decoding words and sentences in a person with severe paralysis andanarthria
+## 2nd place: A direct-speech BCI for decoding words and sentences in a person with severe paralysis Anarthria

 The [Chang Lab](http://changlab.ucsf.edu/) led by [Edward Chang](https://profiles.ucsf.edu/edward.chang), a professor of neurosurgery at UCSF, won second place.